Source Code Data Augmentation for Deep Learning: A Survey: Conclusion

 \section{Conclusion}

-Our paper provides a comprehensive analysis of data augmentation techniques in the context of source code.
-We first provide an explanation of the concept of data augmentation and its function.
-We then examine the primary data augmentation methods that are commonly employed in source code research, as well as explore augmentation approaches for common source code applications and tasks.
+Our paper comprehensively analyzes data augmentation techniques in the context of source code.
+We first explain the concept of data augmentation and its function.
+We then examine the primary data augmentation methods commonly employed in source code research and explore augmentation approaches for typical source code applications and tasks.
 Finally, we conclude by outlining the current challenges in the field and suggesting potential directions for future source code research.
-Our aim in presenting this paper is to assist source code researchers in selecting appropriate data augmentation techniques and to encourage further exploration and advancement in this field.
+In presenting this paper, we aim to assist source code researchers in selecting appropriate data augmentation techniques and encourage further exploration and advancement in this field.